GJEL Accident Attorneys is an award-winning California Brain injury law firm.

 As you can see, some of these causes are preventable.
 For example, proper protective clothing should be worn when participating in contact activities or while bicycling, horseback riding, and skiing.
 Wearing a seat belt and placing children in proper car seats is also a way to minimize risk.

-Having adequate handrails and keeping areas of the home clear are critical for the elderly to avoid falls.
+Having adequate handrails and keeping areas of the home clear is critical for the elderly to avoid falls.
 Similarly, practicing gun safety can limit the risk of a brain injury.

 Brain Injuries Caused by Negligence Can Entitle Victims to Compensation